Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Related Work

 Although the above packet-based classification methods can achieve relatively satisfactory accuracy, the amount of data used is usually up to hundreds or thousands of bytes, which involves the load part of the application layer and cannot meet the user privacy protection requirements.
-In view of this, the model SAM built by Xie et al. \cite{xie2020sam,xie2021self} using the self-attention mechanism, which, unlike other researchers, uses the first 50 bytes of a packet and takes the raw bytes of the packet header as model input has a high F1-score on the UNB ISCX VPN-nonVPN dataset for protocol classification (98.62\%) and application classification (98.93\%).
-Since only the first 50 bytes are used, for the task of classifying some TCP network traffic does not involve user privacy, but still violates users' information data for UDP network traffic.
+Because of this, the model SAM built by Xie et al. \cite{xie2020sam,xie2021self} using the self-attention mechanism, which, unlike other researchers, uses the first 50 bytes of a packet and takes the raw bytes of the packet header as model input has a high F1-score on the UNB ISCX VPN-nonVPN dataset for protocol classification (98.62\%) and application classification (98.93\%).
+For the method employing the first 50 bytes of packet header, network traffic packets using TCP protocol do not involve application layer data.
+However, this method still violates users' information data for UDP network traffic packets.

-It is summarized in Table 1 that the above classification methods, the comparative analysis in terms of TC object, input data, classifier, experimental results, and years of publication, where TC denotes Traffic Classification, acc. denotes accuracy, rec. denotes recall and f1. denotes f1-score.
-From Table 1, it is obvious that almost all existing network traffic classification methods involved the payload, and therefore they cannot meet the demand of protecting user privacy.
+It is summarized in Table 1 that the above classification methods, the comparative analyses in terms of TC object, input data, classifier, experimental results, and years of publication, where TC denotes Traffic Classification, acc. denotes accuracy, rec. denotes recall and f1. denotes f1-score.
+From Table 1, it is obvious that almost all existing network traffic classification methods involved the payload, and therefore, they cannot meet the demand of protecting user privacy.
 Therefore, it is necessary to explore the possibility of classifying network traffic only on the IP packet header.
-Another conclusion is that the deep learning models used for network traffic classification have been optimized with the self-development of deep learning, and the latest results are mainly self attention-based models.
-Therefore, it is also necessary to design an effective network traffic classification model frameworks based on the latest deep learning technologies to further improve the online classification performance, such as accuracy and speed etc.
+Another conclusion is that the deep learning models used for network traffic classification have been optimized with the self-development of deep learning, and the latest results are mainly self-attention-based models.
+Therefore, it is also necessary to design an effective network traffic classification model based on the latest deep learning technologies to further improve the online classification performance, such as accuracy and speed.